AdobeDocs/marketo.en/help/marketo/product-docs/web-personalization/working-with-web-campaigns/label-your-web-campaigns.md

 ## Add a Label to a Web Campaign {#add-a-label-to-a-web-campaign}

-1. Log in to Web Personalization and go to the Web Campaigns area.
+1. Log in to [!DNL Web Personalization] and go to the [!UICONTROL Web Campaigns] area.

    ![](assets/web-campaigns-hand.jpg)